Particular/docs.particular.net/persistence/sql/controlling-script-generation.md

 ---

 SQL Persistence creates its schema generation scripts as an output at compile time alongside a project's binary outputs.
-Additionally, these scripts can be "promoted" to a directory under source control so that differences can be easily tracked and analyzed.
+Additionally, these scripts can be promoted to a directory under source control so that differences can be easily tracked and analyzed.

 partial: scriptlocation